 We had a misunderstanding after about a year-and-a-half or two.
 We were going to get married.
 I'm kind of independent.
 I guess it could have been smoothed over, but I got on a plane and went to New York and signed up for a show.
 A lot of time went by.
 He was frugal, but I understand that because I am sort of a child of the Depression.
 He came from a poor background.
 But I never found him stingy.
 Could he have been bisexual?
 I don't think so.

-Regarding the alleged gay relationship between Randolph Scott and Cary Grant, and the fact that they shared the beach house in Santa Monica, Mary Brian added:
+Regarding the alleged gay relationship between Randolph Scott and Cary Grant, and the fact that they shared the Santa Monica beach house, Mary Brian added:

 Unless someone uncovers credible evidence pointing in the "gay lovers" direction, take those "Randolph Scott and Cary Grant love affair" stories with a boulder of salt.